The Six Hat Salesperson

 First Hat - Astute Planner

-- Must know how to take advantage the power of useful information about one's customers and competitors.
+- Must know how to take advantage of the power of useful information about one's customers and competitors.

 - Processes must be in place to gather and prioritize what is useful.